HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/backup_restore/i_wadm_c_bkup_db2_basics.md

     You can also use tools and commands provided by your database to manage the backup procedures.

+    !!!note
-    **Note if using DB2:** For scheduling backup scripts, you can use either the DB2® Backup Wizard or the DB2 Task Center.
+        For scheduling backup scripts, you can use either the DB2® Backup Wizard or the DB2 Task Center.

     -   The Backup Wizard provides a simple, step-by-step user interface for configuring backup options, selecting a storage location for backup data files, and scheduling the backup.
     -   The Task Center is an administrative component that allows you to create and schedule scripted functions.